dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 ![Response as CREATE TABLE](fadb2.png)

-Step 2: There are several ways to store sensitive information.
+<span class="step-number">2</span> There are several ways to store sensitive information.
 For now, we'll store the database username and password in an environment variable and access it from the application.

 Type this command in the VS Code terminal (PowerShell):